Why copywriting, you ask?

 Want to boost sales?
-Want to educate your customers on exactly what you can do for them?
-Want to do it all while being clear, concise, and perhaps even with a touch of pizzazz?
+Want to let your customers know exactly what you can do for them?
+Want to do it all while being clear, concise, and perhaps with a touch of pizzazz?

 Sounds like you want some copywriting.